rogerlew/advanced-human-factors/README.md

 Online students are encouraged to join the course during the weekly zoom meetings.
 Recordings will be made available for students able to join the classroom meetings.
 The zoom-meeting ID that will be used throughout the course is listed above.
 Please make sure that you have a working webcam and can join zoom meetings with video turned on.

-## Main Project

-At the end of the semester, each student will have to submit a class-related piece of work that shows the ability to work successfully on a larger HF project.
-This could be a grant proposal to a typical granting agency within the field of psychology or HF – like DoD, DoE, FAA, NASA, NSF, NIH; or include other projects that might better fit the needs of individual students and that fulfill the broad criteria of portfolio elements for the non-thesis option.
-Those students pursuing a PhD are strongly encouraged to work on the grant option.

-The options for this main project are as follows:

-- A grant proposal in response to an actual published Request for Proposals (RFP) or Broad Agency Announcement (BAA) from a federal agency.
-This usually includes a literature review, the development of a research program, and a budget.
-Different agencies require different levels of detail.
-It is expected that the proposal will contain a similar level of detail as the literature review described below.
-- A significant literature review on one of the topics discussed in this course.
-Approximately 4,000-6,000 words, 20+ references.
-- Documentation and evaluation of a significant design activity (e.g., for a professional HF design competition, a website demonstrating important HF principles of design).
-- Documentation of the development and evaluation of an application (e.g., an app for a phone) that illustrates an interesting solution to a problem of user experience and is based on HF principles.
-- Development of publishable teaching materials for a specific HF topic of interest (e.g., for HFES outreach activities)

-In all cases the project needs to be largely an individual effort in its core HF related areas.
-If a project is conducted with the assistance of others, the individuals’ contributions need to be clearly stated and identified.

-Due Wednesday May 10, 2023 (Finals Week)

-## Evaluation Project
+## Evaluation / Product Review Project

+### Learning objectives
+ - Develop familiarity with available standards
+ - Hands-on application of standards
+ - Dissemination and interpretation of findings
+ - Practioner oriented thinking to address problems
+ - Researcher oriented thinking to further examine product and potential solutions

 Evaluation against a standard.
 As part of this course you will have to learn about design guidelines and standards in different sub-fields of HF.
 The project will involve the evaluation the Human Factors of a complex system of your choosing.
 The goal of the project is to familiarize you with the current human factors design standards and to perform an evaluation against a standard.
+Write a cohesive document for an intended audience.
+Recommended 8-12 pages in APA.
+Please disclose assistance from artifical and human intelligence agents.

-Proposed system and guideline due Wednesday February <strike>1</strike> 8, 2023
+Proposed system and guideline due Wednesday February <strike>1</strike> 7, 2023

-Due Wednesday March 8, 2023 (Mid-term Week, week before spring break)
+Due Wednesday March 6, 2023 (Mid-term Week, week before spring break)

+## Main Project

+In the latter half the semester students will conduct a main project

+### Learning Objectives

+- Develop topical expertise in a domain that relates to human factors
+- Research topic and summarize topic
+- Analyze and interpret trends
+- Identify and describe human factors related issues
+- Explore potential opportunities or problem areas (e.g. pedestrian fatalities at all time high) (human-, market-driven, or both)
+- Based on topical expertise
+  - Identify research gaps and develop a research curriculum
+  - Envision and conceptualize potential innovation(s) in the topical domain
+  - Forecast future trends and paradigm shifts

+Intent is to allow students to students select a domain that furthers their career interests.
+Those students pursuing a PhD are strongly encouraged to develop a research driven project (e.g. essential something that could be adapted to a proposal or academic research project).

+In all cases the project needs to be largely an individual effort in its core HF related areas.
+If a project is conducted with the assistance of others, the individuals’ contributions need to be clearly stated and identified.
+Please disclose assistance from artifical and human intelligence agents.

+Due Wednesday May 9, 2023 (Finals Week)

 ## Course Grades